satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 feedback cycle, we could have experienced more of the real-world challenges of such an open review system.
 When implemented on a large scale, we expect that individual bias and selfish motives would be washed out by the efforts of numerous reviewers.
-To respond to overwhelming critical feedback, we could adopt the compromises mentioned above, where for example, a limited number of reviewers could moderate or curate the reviewer feedback.
+For published articles that garner overwhelming feedback, we could best deliver the information

-assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
-A second would be to restrict the number of reviewers to those solicited from a pool of experts.
-This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
-At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.
+by: assigning certain reviewers as moderators for different components of the article, restricting the number of reviewers to those solicited from a pool of experts, or conducting a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.

+SPAM!

 Rather than expect a consensus, metrics would quantify the quality of the reviews to help make a decision about publication of the article.

-(as discussed earlier).

 All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.